 These cheaper safes might be able to keep out prying children’s hands or even deter petty theft.
 But they won’t help you if you’re trying to keep your $1 million safe.

-So here’s what to look out for if you want a safe that’s … safe.
+So here’s what we look out for if you want a safe that’s … safe.

-Next thing to do is look out for a dead bolt lock.
-A dead bolt doesn’t use a spring – so it can only be pried open by turning your key or entering your code.
+Next thing we do is look out for a dead bolt lock.
+A dead bolt doesn’t use a spring – so it usually can only be pried open by turning a key or entering a code.

-And fourth – consider getting a safe that can be bolted to the floor.
-Just remember that you’ll need a floor you can stick a bolt through … and ensure you get one where the bolt doesn’t ruin the fireproof or waterproof rating.
+And fourth – we’d consider getting a safe that can be bolted to the floor.
+Just remember that these sorts of safes also need to be complemented by a floor that can be bolted through as well.
+The other thing we keep in mind is to ensure that the bolt doesn’t ruin the fireproof or waterproof rating.

-We have found that fireproof gun safes are some of the safest fireproof safes on the market, so you might want to check out our round-up review of gun safes for some ideas on what’s around.
+We have found through our online research that fireproof gun safes are some of the safest fireproof safes on the market.
+You can check out our round-up review of gun safes for some examples of what’s around.

 Are fireproof safes also waterproof?